-The Data Protection Act 1998 (DPA) gives you a number of rights in relation to the processing of your personal data, including the right of access to a copy of the personal data the CAA holds about you, known as a Subject Access Request.
+The Data Protection Act 1998 (DPA) and the General Data Protection Regulation (GDPR) provide you with a number of rights in relation to the processing of your personal data, including the right of access to a copy of the personal data the CAA holds about you, known as a Subject Access Request.

-We will respond to a Subject Access Request no later than 40 calendar days following the date of receipt of all the information necessary to deal with the request.
+Under the current DPA law we must respond to a Subject Access Request no later than 40 calendar days following the date of receipt of all the information necessary to deal with the request.
+Under the GDPR, we must respond within a month.

-If you are not satisfied with how the CAA has handled your personal data please let us know and we will try and resolve the problem.
-Should you remain dissatisfied, you can complain to the Information Commissioner.
+If you are not satisfied with how the CAA has handled your personal data, please let us know and we will try and resolve the problem.
+However, you have a right to complain directly to the ICO.

 CAA information security policy and procedures provide appropriate technical and organisational measures, that safeguard against the unauthorised or unlawful processing of personal data, and against accidental loss or destruction of, or damage to, personal data (the Seventh Data Principle).
 In particular, these policies cover:-